ramantehlan/ImageManagerAPI/README.md

 #### Commands

-If you have installed and configured everything, you can start the Microservice using the build you downloaded.
+If you have installed and configured everything, you can start the API using the build you downloaded.

 ```console
 $ ./ImageManagerAPI
 ```

-Now, if you don't see any errors in your console then you can use `Postman`, `curl` or your browser to test that the API, further you can use this [ImageManagerAPI App](https://github.com/ramantehlan/ImageManagerAPI/tree/master/app).
+Now, if you don't see any errors in your console then you can use [Postman](https://www.getpostman.com/), [curl](https://curl.haxx.se/) or your browser to test that the API, further you can use this [ImageManagerAPI App](https://github.com/ramantehlan/ImageManagerAPI/tree/master/app).
 Following are the endpoints currently available:

 ```go
 {